Is KatKin suitable for my cat with Hyperthyroidism?

 If a cat with hyperthyroidism is currently controlled on medication for treatment, then switching to our fresh meals would be suitable!
 Medications can control the disease without the use of a prescription diet.

-If your cat is currently being fed a specially formulated diet, then a switch to our fresh meals would not be appropriate without chatting to your vet first.
+If your cat is currently being fed a specially formulated diet, or has been recommended an iodine-free or low-iodine diet, then a switch to our fresh meals would not be appropriate without chatting to your vet first.

 How KatKin Can Support Cats with being Treated for Hyperthyroidism